Top Tips to Prepare Children for Tests and Exams

 The Board of Studies has created helpful pages for each exam that outline what to expect as well as the equipment needed for each test and exams, which can be found by following the link here.

 Strategy #2 TIMETABLE

-Breaking up the work into more manageable chunks of time will make the pressure of exams less daunting.
+Breaking up the work into more manageable chunks of time will take the pressure of exams less daunting.
 Structuring study this way will also help to overcome any avoidance tactics.

 Strategy #3 STUDY ENVIRONMENT

 Research has shown that your memory recall is best when it is in a similar environment (Godden & Baddeley, 1975).
 Although you cannot take your child to school to study in their regular school classroom, you can try to make their study space at home reflect the conditions of tests and exams.

 For example, encourage your child to study at a desk, sitting upright in a supportive chair, in a quiet environment.
 Although it may be more comfortable, studying in bed will be less effective!

 How does your child study?
 Most commonly, children and adolescents alike will flick through their books and highlight more words than not.
 Though this can be helpful, it can often lead to an illusion of knowledge - “if it is highlighted, I should know it!”

 Instead, encourage active study.
 This includes rewriting information in their own words, making mind maps, talking about topics, creating quizzes, using past exams questions and testing knowledge.
 Children can either do this independently or with parents and/or friends.
 Research shows that this leads to better learning and understanding of the material (Prince, 2004).

 Adequate sleep is so important, especially for exam preparation!
 During sleep, our brain consolidates learning, so while your child may think it is better to stay up studying until the early hours of the morning, they will be better off getting in the zzz’s (Stickgold, 2005).